indiecastfm/react-native-audio-streamer/README.md

 ## Installation

-- Add following dependency in your `package.json`

-`"react-native-audio-streamer": "git://github.com/victor36max/react-native-audio-streamer.git"`
+`npm install react-native-audio-streamer --save`

-- Then run the following command to link to iOS & Android project
+Then run the following command to link to iOS & Android project

 `react-native link react-native-audio-streamer`